 - Filing the probate petition and gathering records: A formal written petition and a filing fee are required to begin the probate process.
 The court will appoint someone to serve as executor of the will or personal representative of the estate.

 - Publishing a notice to creditors: A person’s debts do not disappear into the grave.
 Creditors have a right to claim unprotected assets to satisfy debts owed by the decedent.
 The personal representative must publish a notice to creditors and give them time to make claims.

 - Inventorying and appraising assets: Estate assets are not freely available to beneficiaries until a full inventory, appraisal and valuation of real and personal property is completed.
 Extensive valuations and accounting may be required to complete the inventory.

 - Paying debts, claims and taxes: The probate court will approve payment of all debts owed by the estate.
 There maybe be a federal estate tax due and some estates may also have a death tax liability.
 The probate must remain open until the taxes are paid.

 - Distributing and closing the estate: After all legal requirements have been met, the probate court will order all claims, taxes, attorneys fees, compensation for the personal representative and any other miscellaneous expenses to be paid from the assets.
 Thereafter, the personal representative can distribute remaining assets to the beneficiaries.

 In a recent series of articles, the Arizona Republic has reported on the dangers and abuses of the probate system, conservatorship and guardianship.
 All of these issues can be avoided through proper estate planning techniques as practiced by our firm.For more information about probate and estate planning, contact us to arrange a consultation with an experienced attorney at a location near you.
-Our offices are located in Phoenix, Tucson, Albuquerque and communities throughout Arizona and New Mexico.
+Our offices are located in Phoenix, Tucson, and communities throughout Arizona.